Squadron Operations: Summary Information

 W5005 Returned Ordered not to bomb.

-[Ed: With F/Sgt R Blackburn Under-Gunner]
+[Ed: With F/Sgt R Blackburn flying as Under-Gunner]

 F/O W D Robertson (A/B)